Some, if not many of you, will read, if not watch, the movie that will almost certainly follow the publication of Dan Brown’s latest book; “Inferno.”

-Dan Brown’s latest fiction novel already hailed as his greatest work of fiction is developed from the 14th century divine comedy by Dante Alighieri but there is a catch; it was meant to ridicule Islam and the Prophet Muhammad (s.a.w.).
+Dan Brown’s latest fiction novel, already hailed as his greatest work of fiction, is based on Dante Alighieri's 14th-century divine comedy.
+However, there is a catch: it was meant to ridicule Islam and the Prophet Muhammad (s.a.w.).

-Dante’s pretentious journey to heaven (Paradiso), hell (Inferno) and purgatory is a copycat of the Prophet Muhammad’s night journey (Miraj) to heaven and hell.
+Dante’s pretentious journey to heaven (Paradiso), hell (Inferno), and purgatory is a copycat of the Prophet Muhammad’s night journey (Miraj) to heaven and hell.
 It was written at a time when Islamic Spain was the learning center of Europe.
-Dante plagiarized and expanded the prophet’s account of what he saw in heaven and hell and turned it into a joke hence; the divine comedy that it had become known in Europe.
+Dante plagiarized and expanded the prophet’s account of what he saw in heaven and hell, turning it into a joke, hence the divine comedy that had become known in Europe.

-I don’t know if Dan Brown will ever mention Islam or the prophet of Islam in the book and how he would remains to be seen until we read it.
+I don’t know if Dan Brown ever mentions Islam or the prophet of Islam in the book, and how he is portrayed will remain to be seen until we read it.

-THE PROPHET’S NIGHT JOURNEY IS THE ABSOLUTE PROOF THAT TIME TRAVEL IS NO FICTION.
-If time travel is not possible; Jesus’ second coming will remain to be a myth that will never happen.
+THE PROPHET’S NIGHT JOURNEY IS ABSOLUTE PROOF THAT TIME TRAVEL IS NO FICTION.
+If time travel is not possible, Jesus’ second coming will remain a myth that will never happen.

 NLK